Areas of Influence

 - Keeping all readers of the proposal in mind: A proposal is seen by a number of people on its way to a funding decision.
 Ensuring that each person (portfolio manager, reviewer, panel member) is considered during the writing process can be beneficial.

-- Avoiding conflicts: PIs have the chance to nominate reviewers they believe can fairly assess their proposal.
+- Avoiding conflicts: Applicants have the chance to nominate reviewers they believe can fairly assess their proposal.
 However, conflicted reviewers cannot be used, potentially wasting this opportunity.

-- Writing a strong PI response: Panel members use the reviewer comments and the PI response to determine how well a proposal meets the assessment criteria.
-A well-written response—one that is not angry, aggressive, arrogant, dismissive, or petty—can help a proposal move up the rank order list.
+- Writing a strong response: Panel members use the reviewer comments and the applicant's response to determine how well a proposal meets the assessment criteria.
+A well-written response—one that is not angry, aggressive, arrogant, defensive, dismissive, or petty—can help a proposal move up the rank order list.

 These topics and more are highlighted in this free session.